vhtua/eport-template-minimalism/README.md

 # LaTex Report Template: Minimalism
+### Author: Vu Hoang Tuan Anh
-This is the LaTex Report template I often use for my report document at university
+This is the LaTex Report template I often use for my report document at university.

-- Author: Vu Hoang Tuan Anh
+If you like my work, please give this repository 1 star.
+Thank you so much ❤️🤗

 ## Preview
 ### Cover page